KSI: First defeat against Tommy Fury

 On 28 July, it was announced that KSI and Logan Paul would both headline MF & DAZN: X Series 10 – The Prime Card on 14 October at Manchester Arena in Manchester, England.
 On 30 July, it was announced that KSI would in fact be facing Tommy Fury.
 Fury defeated KSI via a majority decision.
 On 15 October, the results were changed to a unanimous decision victory for Fury due to judge Rafael Ramos, who had previously scored the bout 57-57 on the scorecard, which was mathematically incorrect.
 The event generated 1,300,000 pay-per-view buys, making it one of the largest boxing events in 2023.

 After the bout had concluded, KSI lashed out at Fury and insisted that the result was a "robbery."
-Many online and attendees sided with KSI, beveling that he did enough to win the fight, including English sports promoter Eddie Hearn, who was in attendance.
+Many online and attendees sided with KSI, bevelling that he did enough to win the fight, including English sports promoter Eddie Hearn, who was in attendance.

 On 19 October, KSI submitted an appeal to the Professional Boxing Association (PBA).
 On 1 December, the PBA announced on Twitter that they had rejected the appeal, stating there were "no grounds" to overturn the result.
 Despite the result, KSI's manager Mams Taylor stated that the appeal is still ongoing and that they are moving into the second of three possible stages.

-Cancelled outnumbered bout
+Cancelled bouts and second hiatus

 On 2 June 2024, KSI confirmed on Twitter that he would return to the ring in August after a 10-month break from the Fury loss in October of last year.
 Reports began to state that KSI was in negotiations to face former unified light welterweight champion Amir Khan.
 On 4 June, Khan confirmed the negotiations.
 However, on 8 June KSI confirmed in a YouTube video that Khan will not be his opponent but potentially for later in the year.
 In that video, KSI also confirmed he will be fighting on 31 August 2024, in Dublin, Ireland, and challenged American internet personality Slim Albaher and American mixed martial artist Anthony Taylor to a 2 vs. 1 outnumbered tag team match.
 On 30 June 2024, the bout between KSI, Albaher and Taylor was confirmed.
 However, fans began to speculate if the bout had been cancelled following KSI deleting the bout announcement across his social media.
 On 1 August, KSI confirmed his withdrawal in a Twitter post due to an injury sustained.